Adityadikonda10/OCR-from-scratch-on-MNIST-Dataset/README.md

 ## Testing

-The trained model can be tested on the 10,000 test images form the MNIST Dataset.
-For this file _**testing_OCR.py**_ a random batch of 10 examples are tested in a series of 5.
+The trained model can be used to test the 10,000 test images from the MNIST Dataset.
+In the file _**testing_OCR.py**_, a random batch of 10 examples is tested in series of 5.

 ## Results

 Loss and Accuracy are tracked at every epoch and plottet for visualisation.
 #### Perfomance
-- Highest Accuracy achieved is 99% at 300<sup>th</sup> epoch.
+- Highest achieved Accuracy is 99% at 300<sup>th</sup> epoch.
 - 90% Accuracy achieved at 53<sup>rd</sup> epoch.